 Table of Contents

-When the internet made its way to the Average Joe, it was a complete game changer that transformed our lives – mostly for the better.
-Finally, a place where knowledge was easily accessible to all and where one could share their opinions with the world and stand up for their beliefs!
+When the web made its way to the Average Joe, it was a complete game-changer that transformed our lives – mostly for the better.
+Finally, a place where knowledge was easily accessible to all via free basic, easy to use, internet access and where one could share their opinions with the world and stand up for their beliefs!

 The Internet is Far From Anonymous

 The privacy of internet users has never been in more danger than it is today.
 Internet Service Providers (ISPs), government agencies, advertisers, and hackers are increasingly interested in keeping track of your online activities and communications.

 The digital footprint you’re leaving (such as the websites you visit, the apps you use, the products you buy, etc.) can be tracked and recorded without you even having the slightest clue.
 Think not?
 Well, think again!

 By doing something as simple as visiting a website via the internet explorer or tor browser allows the operators to find out your physical location, address, identify your device, operating system, web browsing, the pattern of browsing the web and use advertising cookies that collect information about your surfing habits.

 If you don’t like the idea of being watched online constantly, you’ve come to the right place.
 In this post, we’ll not only discuss the importance of unidentified surfing but also highlight the ways you can increase your privacy.